 The Côte-des-Neiges-Notre-Dame-de-Grâce borough hosts the largest number of immigrants, followed by the Villeray-Saint-Michel-Parc-Extension, Ahuntsic-Cartierville and Saint-Laurent boroughs.

 According to the Canadian World Vision : « The ups and downs of the local economy continue to take a heavy toll on families struggling to improve their economic situation.
 Stagnant incomes and rising costs of living are cutting deeply into family budgets ».

 As he was sworn in to office as mayor, our new mayor had some chilling statistics.
 One in five Montreal Urban Kit children lives in poverty, a condition he vowed the new city administration will work hard to improve.

 The mayor said he didn’t want to to see any organization close down because of budget cuts.
 As a result, money has been distributed by the boroughs to various organizations that fight dropout rates, stock up food banks and create new social housing.

 According to some, Canada has become a "country of suburbs".
 Montreal is no different and many Montrealers are now leaving the city and moving to the suburbs that are easily accessible by car.

-As a result, the Island of Montreal is more and more compared to a "donut hole" when we refer to its population.
+As a result, the Island of Montreal is more and more compared to a "donut hole" in terms of population.
 An urban sprawl that already brings damaging consequences.
 More roads mean more cars and more cars mean more greenhouse gas emissions.

 What we actually need to do is fight against urban sprawl, promote cycling and walking, improve our public transportation and support residential development in accordance with our public transit networks.